What are the common Sculptra Side Effects?

 I am on my 4th Sculptra treatment and I love how I look.
 What types of side effects should I watch out for as I continue to get treatment?
 I would guess that long-term usage of this procedure has some negative possibilities.
 Are there any case studies that I can read through?
 Maybe some that have been run by a 3rd party and not a doctor?

 We have been performing Sculptra injections for many years now, and the chances of any serious side effects are extremely low.
-Other than the expected side effects of mild swelling and redness around the treatment area, the primary risk of Sculptra injections is the formation of granuloma.
+Other than the usual side effects of mild swelling and redness around the treatment area, the primary risk of Sculptra injections is the formation of granuloma.
 Granuloma are small nodules beneath the surface of the skin which can form in response to a foreign substance.

 In most cases, the appearance of granuloma is the result of poor injection techniques -- but some patients are more likely to develop granulomas than others.
 Other possible side effects and negative results include skin infections and hypertrophic scarring.